CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-Containerd manages containers, so we first need to call containerd to create the container according to the [OCI specification](https://github.com/moby/moby/blob/f7ec606fc1ce5d547662af485acd78eb732eedfe/daemon/oci_linux.go#L917).
-Lastly, we request containerd to start the container by launching a process inside.
+This is where Containerd steps in, we first need to request a container be created according to the [OCI specification](https://github.com/moby/moby/blob/f7ec606fc1ce5d547662af485acd78eb732eedfe/daemon/oci_linux.go#L917).
+Then we request the Containerd to start running the process inside of the container.
+All other supervision of the container is handled by Containerd.

-TODO WHERE DOES THE FOLDERS GET DELETED ON THE FILE SYSTEM???

 # Containerd